bnewc/GEAD/README.md

 # GEAD: Global Energy Accessibility Database

 GEAD is a Flask full-stack web app to manage a MySQL/MariaDB database tracking the relationships between energy providers and municipal consumers in different countries.

+## Usage
+- In a Python virtual environment, execute `pip install requirements.txt`
+- In your database management tool of choice, execute `GEAD_DDL.sql` to create the database
+- Create a `.env` file containing the following parameters
+    - `DBHOST`  - host of MySQL/MariaDB database
+    - `DBUSER`  - database username
+    - `DBPW`    - user password
+    - `DB`      - name of database

 ## Database Schema